Deep self-consistent learning of local volatility: Case studies

-Next, on the testing dataset, we evaluate the interpolation and reprice RMSEs of the option prices with and without the inclusion of $L_\text{dup}$ as a regularizer, and then compare our results with published benchmarks obtained using various methods in Table~\ref{table:repricing_rmse_spx}.
-They are surface stochastic volatility inspired (SSVI) model, Gaussian process (GP), as well as implied volatility (IV) based and price based neural networks, see \cite{Chataigner21} for details.
-In Table~\ref{table:repricing_rmse_spx}, the RMSEs are evaluated on the testing grid and our results shown are averaged over three independent runs.
-With $\lambda = 1$, our proposed method achieves the lowest reprice RMSEs on the testing dataset, confirming the significance of the proposed self-consistent approach.
-It is interesting to note that the Gaussian process, which achieves the lowest interpolation error among all methods, results in the highest reprice RMSEs.
-This can indicate that the market data of the put option prices contain significant amount of noises, which may be linked with the singular behavior as we observed in Figure~\ref{fig:SPX_res}$(b)$, leading eventually to the high reprice RMSEs in Table~\ref{table:repricing_rmse_spx}.
-Consequently, compared with that of $\lambda = 0$, a simultaneous increase in interpolation RMSE and decrease in reprice RMSEs for the case $\lambda = 1$ may imply a physics-informed correction to the market data via self-consistency.
+With $\lambda_\text{dup} = 1$, our proposed method achieves the lowest reprice RMSEs on the testing dataset, confirming the significance of the proposed self-consistent approach.
+We note that the Gaussian process, which achieves the lowest interpolation error among all methods, results in the highest reprice RMSEs.
+This can indicate that the market data of the put option prices contain a significant amount of noise, which may be linked to the singular behavior observed in Figure~\ref{fig:SPX_res}$(b)$, leading eventually to the high reprice RMSEs in Table~\ref{table:repricing_rmse_spx}.
+Consequently, compared with the case $\lambda_\text{dup} = 0$, a simultaneous increase in interpolation RMSE and decrease in reprice RMSEs in the case $\lambda_\text{dup} = 1$ may imply a physics-informed correction to the market data via self-consistency.